 The South African Heritage Resource is the national administrative management body for the protection of South Africa's cultural heritage.
 Its main functions include managing and preserving the national estate through partnerships with other bodies to promote an integrated heritage resources management system.
-Over the medium term, the agency will focus on promoting and preserving the national estate, and monitoring and inspecting specific objects and collections.
-It will continue to assess and approve permits for the development of heritage sites, and review heritage impact assessment reports submitted by property developers.
+Its total budget for 2019/20 was R66.3 million.